SkylineCommunications/dataminer-docs/connector-help/connector_help/Transtel_Technology_Newtec_Dialog_Platform.md

 # Transtel Technology Newtec Dialog Platform

-This connector is designed to retrieve information from a DMA set up by Newtec and exports drivers made by Newtec.
+This connector is designed to retrieve information from a DMA set up by Newtec and exports connectors made by Newtec.

 ## About